-Three models were successfully constructed using three machine learning algorithms, LASSO, SVM-RFE, and RF (Fig. 5).
+Three models were successfully constructed using three machine-learning algorithms, LASSO, SVM-RFE, and RF (Fig. 5).

 In the model created using LASSO, lambda (λ) is the regularization parameter that controls the penalty.
-The minimal lambda for this model was 0.0130826.
-Fig. 5A exhibited the binominal deviance in response to each of the lambda values tested.
-The binomial deviance indicates the performance of the model.
+Fig. 5A exhibits the binomial deviance in response to each of the lambda values tested.
+The binomial deviance indicates the misclassification error.
 The lower the binomial deviance is, the more predictive power the model should have.
-The models with a lambda value between the two vertical dotted lines were considered acceptable.
-The best model was selected based on its ability to balance specificity and parsimony.
+The lambda for the model with the lowest misclassification rate was 0.0130826.
+In Fig 5A, the vertical dotted line on the left shows the lambda value with the lowest error rate; the vertical dotted line on the right is the highest lambda value of the model that is within one standard error from the lambda of the optimal model.
 Eventually, 12 genes with coefficients not equal to zero after penalization were selected to be candidate identifiers (Table 2).

 The SVM-RFE model was dedicated to finding a statistical separation between the expression level of certain genes in TNBC tissues and normal tissues.
 The model returned the average rank of the gene in the 10-fold cross-validation (Table S3).
 The higher the average rank is, the more predictive power the gene should have.
-The model also returned the error rate when 1 to 50 numbers of genes were incorporated.
+The model also returned the error rate when 1 to 50 genes were incorporated.
 It was calculated that the error rate was the lowest when 40 genes were used in distinguishing TNBC tissues from normal tissues (Fig. 5B).
 Therefore, genes with the top 40 average rank were selected from the SVM-RFE model.

 The third model was constructed using the algorithm RF.
 The model returned the error rate when the data was assigned to different numbers of trees.
-In Fig. 5C, the black curve reflected the overall out-of-bag (OOB) error, and the green and red curves reflected the out-of-bag error for the control group and the TNBC group, respectively.
+In Fig. 5C, the black curve reflected the overall out-of-bag (OOB) error, and the green and red curves reflected the out-of-bag error when using the trees to classify the control group and the TNBC group, respectively.
 A low out-of-bag error is indicative of a better performance.
 The overall out-of-bag error was the lowest when there were 27 trees (Fig. 5C).
 The importance of each gene was reflected by the Gini index.
 The Gini index reflected impurity.
 The more the Gini index of a gene decreased at each split, or the more impurity a gene is able to decrease, the more important the gene should be.
-The importance of the genes was shown in Fig. 5D.
+The importance of the genes is shown in Fig. 5D.
 Genes with the top 40 importance were selected.